-Minnow is a browser for SNOMED CT-AU and the Australian Medicines Terminology.
+Minnow was a browser for SNOMED CT-AU and the Australian Medicines Terminology.

-Minnow is a browser for SNOMED CT-AU and the Australian Medicines Terminology (AMT) and is based on components developed for the more comprehensive Snapper Platform, a semantic mapping and reference set editor.
+Minnow was a browser for SNOMED CT-AU and the Australian Medicines Terminology (AMT) and was based on components developed for the more comprehensive Snapper Platform, a semantic mapping and reference set editor.

 In addition to now supporting AMT v3, Minnow has also undergone changes to bring it up to speed with technology.